 Learn more about the Division of Abdominal Imaging at CUIMC.

 Clinical Experience and Curriculum

-Our fellows interpret cases entirely within the Milstein Hospital Building on the main NYP/CUIMC campus, though fellows will be able to read a combination of inpatient and outpatient studies from two offsite hospitals and multiple outpatient facilities.
-The fellowship typically consists of 3.5 months of MRI, 3.5 months of CT, three months of ultrasound, one month of elective and one month of vacation with slight variation in total time depending on fellow preference.
+Our fellows interpret cases entirely within the Milstein Hospital building on the main NYP/CUIMC campus, though fellows read a combination of inpatient and outpatient studies from two offsite hospitals and multiple outpatient facilities.
+The fellowship typically consists of 3.5 months of MRI, 3.5 months of CT, three months of ultrasound, one month of elective, and one month of vacation with slight variation in total time depending on fellow preference.

 Electives are flexible and tailored to match the interests of the fellow.
 Our past fellows have taken advantage of available electives in neuroradiology, pediatric radiology, interventional radiology, mammography, nuclear medicine, cardiac imaging, and thoracic imaging.